rvannostrand/twowebsite/content/DataCode/ElevationToPoints/index.markdown

 weight: 4
 ---

-Similar to the Planet workflow also in this section In this test case, I downloaded 1/3 arc second DEMs from the USGS NED (in Maricopa), keep them in a folder, wrote a function in R to mosaic whatever is in that folder, then join to properties.
+Similar to the Planet workflow.
+In this test case, I downloaded 1/3 arc second DEMs from the USGS NED (in Maricopa), keep them in a folder, wrote a function in R to mosaic whatever is in that folder, then join to properties.